 If we have 2 power sources, Which one is better Three phase vs single phase?

-Assume we have a load which could be run on both single and three phase source (like the heater in the above example).
+Assume we have a load that could be run on both single and three-phase sources (like the heater in the above example).
 Which is better to connect the load on?

 - Regarding the power consumption, Three phase vs single phase, The power is the same in both connections.
 As the load power (the heater) is constant.

-- Regarding the cost of installation, Three phase power needs 3 core wire, 3 poles circuit breakers, and the design of short circuit protection requires higher short circuit current of the CB.
+- Regarding the cost of installation, Three-phase power needs 3 core wires and 3 pole circuit breakers, and the design of short circuit protection requires a higher short circuit current of the CB.
 This means higher cost.

-Three phase motors are more effective, self starting, need no starting capacitor, need less maintenance compared to 1 phase motors, and always have higher power factor and higher efficiency than single phase motors.
+Three-phase motors are more effective, self-starting, need no starting capacitor, need less maintenance compared to 1 phase motors, and always have a higher power factor and higher efficiency than single-phase motors.

 Feature | Single phase | Three phase |